syam000/syam000.github.io/_posts/2020-04-28-introduction-to-bit.markdown

 [bit](https://bit.dev/) provides a very comprehensive documentation on how to get started, but if you ask me I will go the easiest way possible like below:

-Between I am on Mac, so I will be showing how to do this on Mac.
+By the way I am on Mac, so I will be showing how to do this on Mac.
 Don't worry if you are on Winodws or Linux, [bit](https://bit.dev/) have all documented well for you too 😍

 * Sign up/in to bit [bit](https://bit.dev/) using your credentials.
 If you don't have one create it 🤓